dhansel/ArduinoFDC/README.md

 1. A [library](#library-functions) providing low-level functions to allow reading and writing disks at the sector level as well as low-level formatting disks.
-2. Integration into ChaN's brilliant [FatFS](http://elm-chan.org/fsw/ff/00index_e.html)
+2. Integration of ChaN's brilliant [FatFS](http://elm-chan.org/fsw/ff/00index_e.html)
 library to provide file-level functions for reading and writing files and directories in a FAT (MS-DOS) file system and a high-level format function to initialize a FAT file system.
 3. An example sketch implementing [ArduDOS](#ardudos), a (very) small DOS environment for browsing